uilicious/docs-v1.uilicious.com/scripting/sample.md

 Generates a random email address.

-> This will generate a random email address, if there are no domain attributes attached to it, the email's domain will default to `inboxkitten.com`.
+> This will generate a random email address, if there are no `domain` attribute attached to it, the email's domain will default to `inboxkitten.com`.

 #### Usage
 ```javascript